 Hi, it’s Karley!
 I hosted this new documentary for VICE about the history of Sunset Boulevard.
 Slightly random…. but interesting!
 This is part of a new series called “Streets by VICE” which looks at a city through the history of one iconic street.
 For this doc I got to meet and interview one of the most iconic sex workers ever, Norma Jean Almodovar, who left her job at the LAPD to become a prostitute, and is now a legendary sex…

 This month, GQ published a very mean-spirited and moralistic article about sugar babies and sugar daddies.
 But why is GQ, which is ostensibly part of the liberal media, shaming people simply because their sex or dating lives are not “conventional”?
 By Karley Sciortino.

-I’m excited to finally post the first official diary entry from Vivienne, whose sexy, scandalous and sleazy exploits will be documented regularly here on Slutever.
+I’m excited to finally post the first official diary entry from Claire, whose sexy, scandalous and sleazy exploits will be documented regularly here on Slutever.